irvingrivas/constructor_word_guess/README.md

 # Node Word Guess

-This is a simple word guess game that uses object oriented programming.
+This is a simple word guess game that uses object oriented programming and recursion.

 This is to be ran on a terminal that has node and npm.